EbrahimMomin/SOLIS/README.md

 Every being in SOLIS is AI and evolves,
 It learns from in mistakes and passes on it's genes.
 Neural Networks are what make this possible.
-The engine that makes this possible is Unreal Engine.
+Unreal Engine is the engine that was used to make this project.

 Copyright © 2021 SOLIS         All rights reserved